 Determining the appropriate fee to pay in order to avoid such complications can be quite challenging.
 Bitcoin's fee estimation is intricate due to numerous variables at play.

 However, there are certain data points you can consider to help you choose a fee that is likely to be sufficient.

 #1 number of transactions per block

-The number of transactions that fit in a single block depends on primarily two factors: the number of inputs (signatures) per transaction and the type of transaction.
+The number of transactions that can fit in a single block depends on primarily two factors: the number of inputs (signatures) per transaction and the type of transaction.

-Overall, this diverse mix of transaction types in the block provides a good representation of what a typical block looks like.
+Overall, this diverse mix of transaction types in the block provides a good representation of what a typical block looks like on the blockchain.

 #2 number of unconfirmed transactions

-On the other hand, if we choose to use the next fee level which is 12 sat/byte, the chances are the transaction will confirm in the next block as long as the block can fit at least 734 txs.
+On the other hand, if we choose to use the next fee level of 12 satoshis per byte, the chances are higher that our transaction will be confirmed in the next block.
+This is based on the assumption that the block can accommodate at least 734 transactions.

 Keep in mind

-Think before you make a transaction to save yourself some money.
+Think before you make a transaction in order to save yourself some money.